 In all cases, the documents must connect the name shown on your birth certificate or other document used to establish identity and date of birth to your current name.
 You do not have to document a complete listing of all the names you may have previously used, as long as the documents you provide clearly connect the two.

-Minors (persons under 18 years old) are eligible to obtain REAL ID-marked DLs and IDs, and like all new applicants, minors that are successful new applicants will be issued a DL or ID card with the REAL ID marking.
+Minors (persons under 18 years old) are eligible to obtain REAL ID-marked driver's licenses and IDs, and like all new applicants, minors that are successful new applicants will be issued a driver's license or ID card with the REAL ID marking.
 (This includes a learner’s permit, minor‘s school license, intermediate license, full license, and minor’s restricted license.)
-Minors that are current DL or ID card holders have the same choice as existing card holders and can obtain a compliant card by following the same process.
+Minors that are current driver's license or ID card holders have the same choice as existing card holders and can obtain a compliant card by following the same process.